March 26, 2026 (3mo ago)

 Coolify is a solid, well-maintained project that does deployment and database management well.
 The 52,200+ stars aren't an accident — it fills a real need.
 But it's a deployment platform, not an observability platform.
 The v5 rewrite uncertainty adds a planning question mark, though v4 continues to receive regular updates.

 If deployment automation is your primary need and you'll handle monitoring separately, Coolify is a strong choice.
-If you want everything in one place, you'll need to look at platforms that bundle observability into the deployment workflow.
+If you want everything in one place — or if you're building a product where understanding user behavior and catching errors matters — you'll need to look at platforms that bundle observability into the deployment workflow.

-The latest Coolify release is v4.0.0-beta.470 as of March 24, 2026.
-The v4 stable milestone is at 94% completion.
+The latest Coolify release is v4.0.0-beta.470.
+The v4 stable milestone sits at 94% completion.
 Coolify ships frequent beta updates — often several per week — with bug fixes and incremental features.
-The v5 rewrite milestone remains at 0% with no public timeline.
+The v5 rewrite milestone has no public timeline as of mid-2026 (GitHub milestones).

 Coolify Cloud costs $5/month for 2 servers, with additional servers at $3/month each.
 A 20% discount is available on annual billing.
 This covers the management layer only — you still pay separately for your VPS infrastructure.
 A typical Cloud setup with 2 Hetzner servers totals about $15/month for deployment only.

 No. Coolify doesn't include web analytics, error tracking, session replay, or uptime monitoring.
 Sentinel provides experimental CPU/RAM monitoring only.
-For full observability, you'll need third-party tools like Plausible ($9/mo), Sentry ($26/mo), and LogRocket ($99/mo) — or self-host those at the cost of additional server resources and maintenance time.
+For full observability, you'll need third-party tools like Plausible ($9/mo), Sentry ($26/mo), and FullStory ($199+/mo) — or self-host those at the cost of additional server resources and maintenance time.

 Coolify requires at least 2 CPU cores, 2GB RAM, Ubuntu 22.04 or newer, and Docker Engine 24+.
 The recommended setup uses a separate server for Coolify itself, so plan for at least 2 servers (approximately $10/month on Hetzner).
 Storage should be 30GB+ depending on the number of applications you plan to deploy.